A Family of Instanton-Invariants for Four-Manifolds and Their Relation to Khovanov Homology

-{\arabic{footnote}} \makeatother \paragraph{Abstract.} This article provides a review of the gauge-theoretic approach to Khovanov homology, framed in terms of a generalisation of Witten's original proposal.
-Concretely, the physical arguments underlying Witten's insights suggest that there is a one-parameter family of Haydys-Witten instanton Floer homology groups $HF_{\theta}(W^4)$ for four-manifolds.
-At the heart of the proposal is a systematic investigation of the dimensional reductions of the Haydys-Witten equations.
-It is shown that on the five-dimensional cylinder $M^5=\mathbb{R}_s\times W^4$ with nowhere-vanishing vector field $v=\cos\theta\, \partial_s+\sin\theta\, w$, the Haydys-Witten equations provide flow equations for the $\theta$-Kapustin-Witten equations on $W^4$.
+\Abstract{This article provides a review of the gauge-theoretic approach to Khovanov homology, framed in terms of a generalisation of Witten's original proposal.
+Concretely, the physical arguments underlying Witten's insights suggest that there is a one-parameter family of Haydys--Witten instanton Floer homology groups \smash{$HF_{\theta}\bigl(W^4\bigr)$} for four-manifolds.
+At~the~heart of the proposal is a systematic investigation of the dimensional reductions of the Haydys--Witten equations.
+It is shown that on the five-dimensional cylinder $M^5=\mathbb{R}_s\times W^4$ with nowhere-vanishing vector field $v=\cos\theta \partial_s+\sin\theta w$, the Haydys--Witten equations provide flow equations for the $\theta$-Kapustin--Witten equations on $W^4$.
 Similar reductions to lower dimensions include the twisted extended Bogomolny equations on three-manifolds and the twisted octonionic Nahm equations on one-manifolds, whose solutions provide natural boundary conditions along the boundary and corners of $W^4$.
-These reductions determine the indicial roots of the Haydys-Witten and $\theta$-Kapustin-Witten equations with twisted Nahm-pole boundary conditions, which are required to establish elliptic regularity.
-Motivated by these insights, the groups $HF_{\theta}(W^4)$ are defined in analogy with Yang-Mills instanton Floer theory: solutions of the $\theta$-Kapustin-Witten equations on $W^4$ modulo Haydys-Witten instantons on the cylinder $\mathbb{R}_s\times W^4$ interpolating between them.
-The relation to knot invariants observed by Witten arises when the four-manifold is the geometric blow-up $W^4=[X^3\times\mathbb{R}^+,K]$ along a knot $K\subset X^3\times{0}$ in its three-dimensional boundary.
-This yields a precise restatement of Witten's conjecture as the equality between $HF^\bullet_{\pi/2}([S^3\times\mathbb{R}^+,K])$ and Khovanov homology $Kh^\bullet(K)$.
+These reductions determine the indicial roots of the Haydys--Witten and $\theta$-Kapustin--Witten equations with twisted Nahm-pole boundary conditions, which are required to establish elliptic regularity.
+Motivated by these insights, the groups \smash{$HF_{\theta}\bigl(W^4\bigr)$} are defined in analogy with Yang--Mills instanton Floer theory: solutions of the $\theta$-Kapustin--Witten equations on~$W^4$ modulo Haydys--Witten instantons on the cylinder $\mathbb{R}_s\times W^4$ interpolating between them.
+The relation to knot invariants observed by Witten arises when the four-manifold is the geometric blow-up $W^4=\smash{\bigl[X^3\times\mathbb{R}^+,K\bigr]}$ along a~knot $K\subset X^3\times{0}$ in its three-dimensional boundary.
+This yields a~precise restatement of Witten's conjecture as the equality between \smash{$HF^\bullet_{\pi/2}\bigl(\bigl[S^3\times\mathbb{R}^+,K\bigr]\bigr)$} and Khovanov homology $\mathrm{Kh}^\bullet(K)$.}